metaplex-foundation/metaplex-program-library/README.md

 master branch.
 Therefore please ensure to be on an up to date `master` branch before running them.
 Please **don't ever publish from another branch** but only from the main one with only PR approved changes merged.

+## Reporting security issues

+To report a security issue, please follow the guidance on the [SECURITY](.github/SECURITY.md) page.